top of page

 Looking good and not looking bad

-Step by step, as we move through the ages of preschool, middle childhood, late childhood, and into early adolescence, we become more and more concerned about looking good, fitting in, and belonging, whether we're good at it or not.
+As we grow through preschool, middle childhood, late childhood, and early adolescence, we start to focus more on looking good, fitting in, and belonging, regardless of how well we do it.

 Being good and not being bad